 What we love about these results is it tells us that there are so many benefits to working with an advocate, and different candidates receive support for their unique needs.
 This data exhibits that there’s so much value added, and recruiters really listen.
 The fact that out of four of our eight top benefits listed, there’s not one clear winner of the poll, affirming there are multiple factors that weigh into why working with a recruiter is beneficial.

-Not only did we talk to candidates for feedback, but we asked our recruiters what they believe is most valuable for candidates in working together.
+Not only did we talk to candidates for feedback, but we asked some of our recruiters what they believe is most valuable for candidates in working together.
 What is the HubSearch difference in their opinion?
 We were blown away by their responses.

 Here’s what they had to say: